RohinSidharth/Sms2API/README.md

 SETUP:
 Has 2 Parts.
-a.
-Android App (This Repository.
-Will be added to Google PlayStore soon)
+1. Android App (This Repository.
+Will be added to Google PlayStore later)
-b.
-Custom API that can process a POST call (https://github.com/RohinSidharth/SmsReceiverWebApi).
+2. Custom API that can process a POST call (https://github.com/RohinSidharth/SmsReceiverWebApi).
 Just deploy on IIS.
 Will add PowerShell one-liner to help deploy it.